Hanuma Vihari’s inspiring act of defiance in Sydney: 23 runs, 161 balls, a ton of grit

 “For me, the biggest marker is how a person approaches the game.
 The first opportunity we presented Vihari to open the batting with you [Mayank Agarwal], he said yes to it and that matters to me the most.
 A guy who wants to get into tough situations will come out either holding his head high or learning from his mistakes,” Kohli had said in an interview during the lockdown.

-Indeed, Vihari was dropped earlier in that Australia series and has also not been seen as an option in home conditions, but Kohli recognised and acknowledged multiple times the kind of character he added to India’s batting: one that was evident as ducked and weaved and defended at everything that came his way from Pat Cummins and Co.
+Indeed, Vihari was dropped earlier in that Australia series and has also not been seen as an option in home conditions, but Kohli recognised and acknowledged multiple times the kind of character he added to India’s batting: one that was evident as he ducked and weaved and defended everything that came his way from Pat Cummins and Co.

 On his debut in England, Vihari had almost been out on zero, not once but twice.
-At that point of time too, he had to dig in and bounce back.
+At that point in time too, he had to dig in and bounce back.
 He did so with a defiant half-century.
 And he credited the man he thought had a big role to play in it.

 “I called him [Dravid] the day before I made my debut and told him I was making my debut.
 He spoke to me for a couple of minutes and gave his inputs and I thought it eased my nerves a little bit, because it is coming from a legend and you know that you belong here,” Vihari had said.